FDio/vpp/docs/gettingstarted/developers/building.rst

 There should be no output, or packages showing after each of the above commands.

-Run these commands to install the dependencies for FD.io VPP.
+Run the following **make** command to install the dependencies for FD.io VPP.
-If it hangs during downloading at any point, you may need to set up :ref:`proxies for this to work <setupproxies>`.
+If it hangs at any point during the download, then you may need to set up :ref:`proxies for this to work <setupproxies>`.

 .. code-block:: console